wp-plugins/updraftplus/readme.txt

 == Changelog ==

 The <a href="http://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

+= 1.9.5 - 2014/04/25 =
+* FIX: Backups were not uploaded successfully if you were using both an encrypted database and Google Drive storage

 = 1.9.4 - 2014/04/23 =